rehierl/node-tree-outliner/3-basic-design/3-8-0-design-x.md

 root section contains a single rtl-path of sections (i.e. a rooted path that ends in a leaf - "rtl" for "root-to-leaf"): `(s0,s1,s2,s3,s4,s5,s6,s7,s8,s9)`.

-Obviously, the default definition of type-2 sectioning nodes alone is insufficient to manually define a proper section hierarchy.
+Obviously, the default definition of type-2 sectioning nodes alone is not sufficient to manually define a proper section hierarchy.
 That is, because no section is closed before a subsequent sectioning node is entered.
 As a result, the next subsequent section will always be a subsection to all presequent sections.
 Because of that, and in order to support any tree of